nextflow-io/training/docs/hello_nextflow/05_hello_nf-test.md

 Now that we know how to handle the simplest case, we're going to kick things up a notch with the `GATK_HAPLOTYPECALLER` process.
 As the second step in our pipeline, its input depends on the output of another process.
 We can deal with this in two ways: either manually generate some static test data that is suitable as intermediate input to the process, or we can use a special [setup method](https://www.nf-test.com/docs/testcases/setup/) to handle it dynamically for us.

-Spoiler: we're going to use the setup method.
+Spoiler: We're going to use the setup method.

-We're going to test that the process runs successfully and we're also going to check for specific content within the output file.

-### 2.1 Generate the test file stub and move it to the right place
+### 2.1 Generate the test file stub

 As previously, first we generate the file stub: